History of music: Prehistory

 Considering the relative complexity of flutes, it is likely earlier instruments existed, akin to objects that are common in later hunter and gatherer societies, such as rattles, shakers, and drums.
 The absence of other instruments from and before this time may be due to their use of weaker—and thus more biodegradable—materials, such as reeds, gourds, skins, and bark.
 A painting in the Cave of the Trois-Frères dating to c.
 15,000 BCE is thought to depict a shaman playing a musical bow.

 Prehistoric cultures are thought to have had a wide variety of uses for music, with little unification between different societies.
-Music was likely in particular value when food and other basic needs were scarce.
+Music was likely of particular value when food and other basic needs were scarce.
 It is also probable that prehistoric cultures viewed music as intrinsically connected with nature, and may have believed its use influenced the natural world directly.

 The earliest instruments found in prehistoric China are 12 gudi bone flutes in the modern-day Jiahu, Wuyang, Henan Province from c.
 6000 BCE.
 The only instruments dated to the prehistoric Xia dynasty (c.
 2070–1600) are two qing, two small bells (one earthenware, one bronze), and a xun.
 Due to this extreme scarcity of surviving instruments and the general uncertainty surrounding most of the Xia, creating a musical narrative of the period is impractical.
 In the Indian subcontinent, the prehistoric Indus Valley civilisation (from c.
 2500–2000 BCE in its mature state) has archeological evidence that indicates simple rattles and vessel flutes were used, while iconographical evidence suggests early harps and drums also existed.
 An ideogram in the later IVC contains the earliest known depiction of an arched harp, dated sometime before 1800 BCE.